 "These permission values may have other meanings in the referenced authentication system, however rule enforcement is indeterminate outside of the originating system."

-#5 Updated by Matt Jones almost 12 years ago
+#5 Updated by Matt Jones over 12 years ago

 I think the current description is accurate and should not be changed.
 The 'permission' field is typed as union of the defined permission types plus xs:string, as follows: